 - Fully fund your emergency savings account with enough money to cover 3-6 months of living expenses.

 - Save as much as you can in a 401(k) or 403(b) plan, IRAs, and health savings account to meet retirement goals.
 Somewhere in the range of 10-20% of pay or more is ideal.

 - Protect your family and your wealth by maintaining life, health, disability, and liability insurance.

-- Create and maintain crucial estate planning documents such as wills, living wills, and powers of attorney that are current and up-to-date.
+- Create and maintain your crucial estate planning documents—such as wills, living wills, and powers of attorney—and keep them current and up-to-date.